Zhi Hao Lim

 Welcome

-I am Zhi Hao, a fourth-year PhD candidate in Economics at Columbia University.
+I am Zhi Hao, a PhD candidate in economics at Columbia.
 My research lies at the intersection of behavioral, experimental, and labor economics.
-One strand focuses on what motivates workers and their information preferences, while another examines the role of reference-dependent preferences in forming motivated beliefs.
-More broadly, my work also explores human decision-making in contexts such as charitable giving, goal-setting and resource conservation.
+One strand examines what motivates workers and how information preferences shape their behavior, while another investigates the cognitive foundations of framing effects.
+I also study decision-making in contexts such as resource conservation and charitable giving.
 I employ field, lab, and online experiments in my research.

 Education